A left-aligned quote in the first column of a responsive row.

 The component is a semantic figure and blockquote pair.
 The quote body is a children snippet; name,

-title, and company are string props.
+title, company, and align are props.
 No internal layout decisions are made about how

-testimonials stack — that is the responsibility of the parent context.
+testimonials stack or divide.
+That spacing is the responsibility of the parent context.

 Pattern roles